maxmind/dev-site/content/geoip/docs/databases/connection-type.md

 title: GeoIP2 Connection Type Databases
 ---

-import BinaryDatabases from './_binary-databases.mdx';
-import ConversionUtility from './_conversion-utility.mdx';
-import CsvDatabasesIntro from './_csv-databases-intro.mdx';
-import DataPrivacyWarning from './_data-privacy-warning.mdx';
-import ExampleFiles from './_example-files.mdx';
-import FileFormat from './_file-format.mdx';
-import APIs from './_apis.mdx';

 Determine the connection type of your visitors based on their IP address.
 The database identifies cellular, cable/DSL, and corporate connection speeds.